ahadjidj/Streaming-Workshop-with-HDF/README.md

 Save the flow as a template and download the associated XML file.

 ## Deploy MiNiFi agent
 MiNiFi is part of the NiFi ecosystem but should be deployed separately.
 Currently, the deployment should be automated by the user.
-In near future, we will build a Command & Control tool (C2) that can be used to deploy, monitor and manage a number of MiNiFi agents from a central location.
+In the near future, we will build a Command & Control tool (C2) that can be used to deploy, monitor and manage a number of MiNiFi agents from a central location.
 Run the following instructions to install MiNiFi in /usr/hdf/current/minifi

   ```
 sudo mkdir /usr/hdf/current/minifi